-I recently salvaged some LCD screens from a couple scrapped video greeting cards; and while researching the connector type for those screens (40-pin direct RGB), I ended up stumbling upon a compatible cute mini dev-board called Lichee Pi Nano.
-It is powered by an Allwinner F1C100S processor and is about 25mm x 30mm – barely big enough to fit the LCD connector!
+After salvaging some LCD screens from a couple scrapped video greeting cards I went researching the connector type for those screens (40-pin direct RGB), and ended up stumbling upon a compatible cute mini dev-board called Lichee Pi Nano.
+It is powered by the Allwinner F1C100S processor and is about 25mm x 30mm – barely big enough to fit the LCD connector!

 It can run Linux, but only a very pared-down build; also, with smaller manufacturers like this the documentation can be spotty, and generally getting anything to actually run can be a crapshoot.
 This seemed like a good practice run for building an embedded Linux distro, so I decided to try it for myself as a challenge.

 First, I needed to solder connections for power and onboard UART to be able to see the boot log.
 I also attached a wire for the SPI Flash CS pin to be able to trigger FEL mode, but that step is optional.
 FEL mode is needed to write to onboard NOR Flash – I tried that and it works as documented, but it was much slower than simple micro-SD boot, so I did not keep using it.

 The board was connected to my computer via a standard FTDI 3.3v cable.

 To build the boot SD card image I ended up using a tool called Buildroot: a one-stop-shop for downloading and compiling everything required for a custom bootable Linux distribution: